Thinking beyond borders

 Foreign nationals and overseas Chinese citizens must apply for a visa before entering Taiwan.
 There are three main types of visas: landing, visitor, and resident visas.
 The type of visa required will depend on the purpose of the individual’s entry into Taiwan.

-When a foreign entity dispatches its foreign staff to perform the work set out in the agreement/contract with a local company over 30 days, pursuant to the Employment Service Act, the foreign staff shall obtain work permit before s/he starts to work in Taiwan.
+When a foreign entity dispatches its foreign staff to perform the work set out in the agreement/contract with a local company for over 30 days, pursuant to the Employment Service Act, the foreign staff shall obtain work permit before s/he starts to work in Taiwan.

 For those who with special skill but does not have a Taiwan employer, who can apply for Employment Gold Card (EGC) to enjoy the tax incentive like above.